AdobeDocs/experience-manager-cloud-service.en/help/sites-cloud/integrating/integrating-campaign-classic.md

 # Integrating with Adobe Campaign Classic {#integrating-campaign-classic}

-Adobe Campaign lets you manage email delivery content and forms directly in AEM as a Cloud Service.
-To use both solutions together at the same time, you must first configure them to connect to one another.
-This involves configuration steps in both Adobe Campaign Classic and AEM as a Cloud Service to enable the bidirectional communication between solutions.
+By integrating with Adobe Campaign you can manage email delivery, content and forms directly in AEM as a Cloud Service.
+Configuration steps in both Adobe Campaign Classic and AEM as a Cloud Service are needed to enable the bidirectional communication between solutions.

 Please note that AEM as a Cloud Service and Adobe Campaign Classic can also be used independently.
 For example, marketers can start creating their campaigns and targeting in Adobe Campaign, while content creators can work on the design in AEM as a Cloud Service.

 ## Integration workflow {#integration-workflow}

-The following chapters detail the configuration steps needed to integrate the solutions.
+The following chapters detail the steps needed to integrate the solutions.
 This requires configuration steps both in Adobe Campaign Classic and AEM as a Cloud Service.

 You will learn how to: